 Like many other legendary Silicon Valley startup stories, my co-founders (Brendan Bevensee and Ed Ibe) and I left the cushy security of our prestigious full-time jobs and founded Light Field Lab in a garage.

 But this wasn’t like any other garage.
-No — this garage featured luxurious amenities like museum-worthy knob and tube wiring, that when not self-igniting, powered our ergonomic hybrid desk/1970’s combo washer/dryer.
+No — this garage featured luxurious amenities like museum-worthy knob and tube wiring that, when not self-igniting, powered our ergonomic hybrid desk/1970’s combo washer/dryer.
 The garage also offered the convenience of in-room, overnight automotive parking and showcased a nearly carbon-neutral footprint through the distinct lack of anything resembling insulation, air conditioning, or heat.

 But through it all, we never really thought about the working conditions or facilities because of our photonic obsession to enable the holographic future.
 In the beginning, we had proverbial napkin sketches of the never-before-seen physics as the premise of our company - which continued not to be demonstrated for many months of hard-labor and sweat-equity (with the sweat partially contributed to by way of our carbon-neutral facilities).
 However, the tipping point occurred after many months of “successful failures,” where I accidentally started a small fire (unbeknownst to Brendan) during a nanoparticle process trial.
 After the smoke settled and when looking past the soot-covered charred remains, I saw something extremely interesting — something that we had not yet seen before.
 I saw the realization of our company.